cashubtc/awesome-cashu/README.md

 - [Nutshell in Azure TEE](https://github.com/aljazceru/nutshell-azure-tee) is a Cashu mint running in confidential containers (Azure TEE).
 - [Nuts are Pure Signal](https://github.com/swedishfrenchpress/bitcoinforsignal) is a bitcoin for Signal hackathon project winner.
 - [Obfusats](https://devpost.com/software/obfusats) is a hackathon project that takes a stack of sats, splits and routes through a couple of Cashu mints before merging again.
-- [Openpleb](https://github.com/gandlafbtc/open-pleb) is a platform for matching users that want to pay a banking QR with bitcoin, and earners that want to earn bitcoin for paying the users offers.
 - [OnChainDiscGolf](https://github.com/OnChainDiscGolf/app) is a disc golf scorecard app with integrated Bitcoin payments via Cashu ecash.
 - [Orchard](https://github.com/orangeshyguy21/orchard) is a Bitcoin super application that has Cashu mint monitoring.
-- [owlr](https://owlrun.me/) turns your idle computer into an AI inference node, get paid in BTC.
 - [Paywally](https://github.com/bordalix/paywally) is a Lightning paywall powered by Cashu.
 - [Portal Technologies](https://github.com/PortalTechnologiesInc) is a universal app for identity & payments.
 - [Purrwallet](https://github.com/heathermm55/purrwallet) is a cross-platform Cashu ecash wallet built with Rust and Flutter, featuring a terminal-inspired UI for privacy-focused Bitcoiners.